-Photography allows me to create and document, it's an outlet that brings me pleasure and I can relive moments through each photo and satisfy that creative itch.
+To me. photography is an outlet that brings me pleasure and I can relive moments through each photo and satisfy that creative itch.
 So using a tool that inspires me and makes the task as easy as possible is a blessing.
-I'm not going to deny my camera addiction and love affair for lenses with a signature rendering.
-I've grown very picky of what lenses I use and buy, and shooting Leica pretty much limits my search to a handful lenses and few good reviewers when it comes to researching.
-Which honestly allows me to feel way less pressure on making an informed decision, and makes it more about the experience.
+I'm not going to deny my camera addiction and love affair for lenses with their own signature rendering and I've grown very picky of what lenses I use and buy.
+So shooting Leica pretty much limits my search to a handful lenses and few good reviewers.
+Which honestly allows me to feel way less pressure on making an informed decision, and makes it more about the experience, how refreshing.

 Enough about me, let's get to it!

 You hear a lot of praise for the MP, M4, M3 and M2 finders, this one is the best yet.
 It's huge, it's bright and very contrasty.
 My M2 with coated lenses by YYe is gorgeous, but it cannot compete with the utter clarity of the M10's finder.
-It made using the M240 finder feel claustrophobic and intimidating.
+In contrast, it made using the M240 finder feel claustrophobic and intimidating.